aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 The four programming paradigms that we mentioned by no means exhaust all of the known paradigms, let alone all of the possible yet undiscovered ones, but it is nonetheless useful and instructive to take a closer look at the history and evolution of these few, alongside the programming languages that championed them and pioneered their use.
 This is what we will do in the following pages.

-The book "Concepts of programming languages", by Robert W. Sebesta @sebesta2012concepts, offered us with an invaluable historical perspective on the history and evolution of programming languages and language design criterions; we will be often citing information from it.
+The book "Concepts of programming languages", by Robert W. Sebesta @sebesta2012concepts, offered us with an invaluable historical perspective on the history and evolution of programming languages and language design criterions./* ; we will be often citing information from it. */
+// we will often be citing it.
+// we will often refer to it for historical facts.

 == The Origins